Partial resolution of complex cones over Fano ${\cal{B}}$: Introduction

 Martelli et al\cite {mar} discussed the gauge-gravity correspondence ($AdS_4/CFT_3$) for some supersymmetric Chern-Simons theories with a quiver diagram description.
 Earlier works of Hanany et al in the context of Calabi-Yau three-folds\cite{han1} called \emph{forward algorithm}, can be extended to obtain Calabi-Yau four-fold toric data from $2+1$ dimensional quiver supersymmetric Chern-Simons theories.

 An elegant combinatorial approach called dimer tilings\cite{ken,he1} which gives both the toric data and the corresponding quiver gauge theories was generalised to study quiver Chern-Simons theories\cite{han3,yama,han4,han5,han6,han7a,han7b,han8}.
 However, the dimer tiling approach is applicable for only a class of quiver gauge theories with $m$-matter fields, $r$ gauge group nodes and $N_W$ number of terms in the superpotential $W$ satisfying $r-m+N_W=0$.
 The Chern-Simons (CS) levels of the $r$-nodes can be denoted by the vector $\vec k= (k_1,k_2, \ldots k_r)$.

-We observe that the toric data associated with quiver theories with CS levels $\vec k$ is $GL(4,\BZ)$ related to toric data associated with the same quiver with a scaled CS levels $n \vec k$ where $n$ is a non-zero integer.
-For a three node quiver corresponding to Fano $\Bd$, we will present this scaling freedom of $\vec k$ giving the same toric data.
+One of the challenging problems was to determine quiver gauge theories corresponding to 18 toric Fano three-folds.
+A Fano variety in $d$-complex dimension is characterized by positive curvature and one can construct the CY ($d+1$)-fold by taking a complex cone over it.
+If the Fano variety is toric, the Calabi-Yau constructed from it will also be toric and one can attempt to find the dual quiver gauge theories.
+In 2 complex dimensions, there are 5 toric Fano 2-folds which are: zeroth Hirzebruch surface $\mathbb{F}_0$ and the del Pezzo surfaces $dP_0$, $dP_1$, $dP_2$, $dP_3$.
+The quiver gauge theories living on D3 branes probing the toric CY 3-folds obtained from these 5 Fano 2-folds have been studied in the literature\cite{han1}.
+Moving on to 3 complex dimensions, there are 18 toric Fano 3-folds\cite{wat,bat} with nomenclature (as used in \cite{han8}) Fanos $\mathbb{P}^3$, ${\cal{B}}_1$, ${\cal{B}}_2$, ${\cal{B}}_3$, ${\cal{B}}_4$, ${\cal{C}}_1$, ${\cal{C}}_2$, ${\cal{C}}_3$, ${\cal{C}}_4$, ${\cal{C}}_5$, ${\cal{D}}_1$, ${\cal{D}}_2$, ${\cal{E}}_1$, ${\cal{E}}_2$, ${\cal{E}}_3$, ${\cal{E}}_4$, ${\cal{F}}_1$, ${\cal{F}}_2$.
+The next problem was to obtain the quiver CS theory living on the M2 branes probing the toric CY 4-folds obtained from these 18 Fano 3-folds.